aurelia-contrib/aurelia-open-id-connect/README.md

 # Why?

 This plugin adapts `oidc-client-js` to the Aurelia router.
-While it is possible to use the `oidc-client-js` on its own, you will find yourself writing a fair amount of code to handling the routing within Aurelia.
+While it is possible to use the `oidc-client-js` on its own, you will find yourself writing a fair amount of code to handle the routing within Aurelia.

 # Demo Projects